-After enjoying many temperate days in South Central Washington, it’s hard to believe that we have to worry about ice damming on our roofs in the winter months.
+With the Winter quickly approaching across the country, we must prepare our homes to ensure that we have no or minimal damages this winter season.
 Unfortunately, ice damming has affected roofs and caused extensive damage to many homes the past two years.
-Many homeowners have contacted A Quality Roof Now to get rid of ice dams on their roofs in the winter and are asking what they can do now to avoid this buildup of ice on their roofs and the water leaks that result.
 The good news is that if certain measures are taken, the chance of your roof developing ice damming can be reduced.
 In some cases, it can be prevented from happening altogether.

 Ice damming is what results when snow accumulates on the top of your home and starts to melt due to the warmer parts of your roof.
 The water from the melted snow may drip off your home or it may collect in the valleys, around the chimney, skylights, sewer vents, on the eaves (the part where the trusses hang off and over the exterior walls) and drip metal, and in gutters.

 Then, the water refreezes into ice as the temperatures lower.
 This ice may have already damaged your roof and other parts of your home at this point because of its expansion and weight.
 However, the destruction continues when the ice starts to melt again because now it drips and leaks into expanded areas like getting between the siding and the exterior walls and traveling to the drywall in the interior walls.

 The ice that got under the shingles on the deck of the roof and around the flashing that was protecting the skylights, vents, and chimney can then leak into the attic and drip from the ceiling into your home.
 Furthermore, the water and ice beneath the fascia and soffit can even damage your eaves.

 Do Something about the Warm Areas of Your Roof Now.